310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora %}
-*All for one, and one for all!* —right?
+*All for one, one for all!* —right?

 Everything we’ve been through since spring has taken a huge toll on us, but I wanna believe that those fundamental parts of our unit haven’t changed.
 {% endbubble %}